fsist/future-streams/README.md

 A `scala.concurrent.Future`-based implementation of [Reactive Streams](http://www.reactive-streams.org).

+This library is graciously being released as open source by my employer, [Foresight Inc.](http://www.foresight-air.com/)

 ## Purpose and design constraints

 I wrote this library because I needed a scala model for streams with backpressure and transformations.
 I couldn't wait